-If you are an avid birdwatcher, or you simply love birds, colorful, shy orioles might just be some of your favorites.
-They are flashy and they are bright but usually, you will hear them before you see them, as they are very vocal birds that love to chatter.
+If you are an avid birdwatcher, or you simply love birds, these colorful, shy orioles might just be some of your favorites.
+They are flashy and bright, but more often than not, you will hear them before you see them; they are very vocal birds that love to chatter.
 A description of the sounds of the different species is included in this article.

-If you would like to know where to locate any of the above-mentioned birds, this article should help you out, as we have included range maps for each of the nine species known to be in North America.
+If you would like to know where to locate any of the above-mentioned birds, this article should help you out.
+We have included range maps for each of the nine species known to be in North America.

 The Baltimore Oriole

 The flaming orange and black colors of the Baltimore oriole make it one of the most beautifully-colored songbirds of North America.
 This gorgeous bird received its name because of the similarity of its colors to the ones used in the coat of arms of Lord Baltimore in the 17th century.

 Because the Baltimore oriole hybridizes extensively with the western Bullock's Oriole where their ranges overlap in the Great Plains, they once were considered the same species and called northern orioles.
 After genetic studies in the 1990s, they were once again recognized as two unique species.

 Baltimore orioles live in open woods, shade trees, elm trees, or riverside groves but are often seen in trees in urbanized areas.
 They breed in deciduous or mixed woodland areas, preferring open woods or the edges of the woods to the dense interior.
 If you are trying to catch a glimpse of a Baltimore oriole, you need to cast your gaze high in the trees because they like to perch in the tops of trees.
 Even when searching for insects, they will usually flit about in a tree's upper foliage.